Giygas: Appearances

-Giygas appears in the Family Computer (also referred to as the Famicom) video game Mother.
+Giygas appears in the Family Computer (also referred to as the Famicom) video game EarthBound Beginnings.
 Giygas was raised by Maria, a woman abducted along with her husband George by Giygas' alien race from Earth in the early 1900s.
 George studied the aliens' PSI powers without permission and escaped back to Earth.
 Once he matured, Giygas was tasked by his people to make sure that PSI never spread onto Earth.
 However, Giygas did not want to betray those who raised him, particularly Maria.
 In the end, he forced himself to detach from Maria and began preparations for the aliens' invasion.
 Eighty years later, strange things start happening on Earth.
 These events are eventually revealed to be the work of Giygas.
-Maria, now a Queen in a magical world called Magicant, explains everything to the protagonists of Mother after her memories are restored.
+Maria, now a Queen in a magical world called Magicant, explains everything to the protagonists of EarthBound Beginnings after her memories are restored.
 When the protagonists encounter Giygas, he explains his motives to them while attacking them with his PSI power.
 Maria urges her descendant, the also PSI-user protagonist Ninten to sing her Eight Melodies, which weakens Giygas.
 Ninten, Ana, and Lloyd sing together, forcing Giygas to surrender and flee.

 Giygas also appears in the Super NES/SNES sequel EarthBound.
 Giygas is an unseen villain for most of the story, although he possesses the evil inside of humans, animals, and objects who unknowingly do his bidding.
 According to a character from the future named Buzz Buzz, Giygas destroys the universe ten years in the future.
 One of his key minions is Pokey Minch, a boy who lived in Ness's neighborhood.
 At first, Dr. Andonuts (the father of playable character Jeff) believes that Giygas is residing deep within the Earth, and transports himself and the party there using a machine called the Phase Distorter.
 When they arrive, they find that Giygas is attacking from that exact location, but from innumerable years in the past.
 The only way the protagonists can get to Giygas' time period is to alter the Phase Distorter to transport them back in time.
 When the group finally reaches Giygas, he initially resembles Ness while in the device called the "Devil's Machine".
 Pokey reveals that Giygas' PSI power has grown so strong that it destroyed his mind and drove him mad.
 Pokey then turns the Devil's Machine off and releases Giygas, who now takes the form of a swirling red agonized face.
 At this point, Giygas' words and attacks are nondescript and nonsensical, more akin to a stream of consciousness than anything else.
 Giygas is eventually destroyed by Paula, who prays to the protagonists' friends and family for help.
 Her praying eventually reaches the player, and the combined prayers do enough damage to Giygas to kill him.